altmash-bagwan/Power-BI-Solution-for-Telecom-Company-/README.md

-# Power-BI-Solution-for-Telecom-Company-
+# Power-BI-Solution-for-Telecom-Company

-This project, completed,during the PwC Digital Accelerator, I delivered a Power BI solution for a Telecom Company with three key outcomes: 1) Call Center Data Dashboard for visualizing analyzing call center data, 2) Telecom Customer Churn Analysis to predict churn, and 3) Diversity and Inclusion Analysis for insights into organizational diversity.
+This project is completed during the PwC Digital Accelerator Program, aimed to provide a Power BI solution to a Telecom Company.
+The project had three key deliverables:

+ 1) Call Center Data Dashboard: A Power BI dashboard was created to visualize and analyze call center data.
+ 2) Telecom Customer Churn Analysis: A BI solution was developed to understand and predict customer churn.
+ 3) Diversity and Inclusion Analysis: An analysis was conducted to understand diversity and inclusion within the organization.